ShaunLawrie/Waypint/README.md

 This is my speed guide for deploying a dotnet core application with waypoint, progressing from deploying straight to docker to deploying staged releases in kubernetes with a local service load balancer to represent "prod".

+# Intro
+👋 I'm Shaun Lawrie from PartsTrader where I'm the Platform Engineering Lead.
+📈 PartsTrader is a company that provides an online marketplace where repairers can efficiently provision parts for vehicle collision repairs.
+☁️ I'm currently using a mixture of tooling for AWS, Azure and on-prem tied together with GitHub Actions, Terraform, Puluma, Lambdas, Octopus Deploy...
+🐋 This demo will be a scary live demo using Docker Desktop/Kubernetes and Waypoint tethered to Shaun Stuart's phone internet.

 # Steps

 ## Starting with Docker